-We study the linkages between hydrology, ecology, development and climate in watersheds around the globe.
+We INTEGRATE hydroLOGY, ecologY, and ENGINEERING TO STUDY watersheds around the globe.
 To that end, we combine hydro-ecological observations with mathematical models, Geographical Information Systems, and remote sensing technology.

 Who are we?

 Based in the Department of Civil and Environmental Engineering at the University of South Florida, we are a group of engineers and scientists interested in practical research in watershed sustainability

 Mauricio E. Arias, Assistant Professor.

 Growing up in the Colombian Andes, Mauricio thought he was going to be an anthropologist.
 Moving to Florida as a teenager opened his eyes to the world of ecology and engineering, and he has been navigating through those disciplines in his research in (sub-) tropical watersheds.
 After completing a BS and a ME in Environmental Engineering from Univ. of Florida, Mauricio moved to New Zealand to do his PhD in Civil Engineering at the University of Canterbury.
 He returned to the US in 2014 for a postdoc in Sustainability Science at Harvard, before arriving to USF in Fall of 2016.

 Joshua A. Benjamin (PhD in Environmental Engineering-Water Resources expected in Spring 2021)